 There are very few athletes in history who have come from so little to accomplish so much.
-Born with spina bifida, a hole in her spine, Tatyana McFadden spent the first six years of her life in a Russian orphanage with virtually nothing, not even a wheelchair.
+Born with a hole in her spine caused by spina bifida, Tatyana McFadden spent the first six years of her life in a Russian orphanage with virtually nothing, not even a wheelchair.
 Paralyzed from the waist down, and with no other way to move, she learned to walk on her hands simply to keep up with the other children.
 Little did she know that the powerful arms and hands she began to develop as a small child would someday carry her around the globe as one of the world’s greatest athletes.

 In 1994, Deborah McFadden, then Commissioner of Disabilities for the U.S. Department of Health, came upon Tatyana while visiting her orphanage on an otherwise routine business trip.
 She felt a connection, an inexplicable feeling that they were meant to be together.
 Deborah adopted Tatyana, brought her to the United States and gave her both a wheelchair and a new start on life.

 Tatyana challenged herself with the professional marathon circuit in 2009, and with her win at the Chicago Marathon, she set off an extraordinary string of first place finishes that is still going strong.
-In 2013 she won the Chicago, London, Chicago and New York marathons, becoming the first man or woman, able-bodied or disabled, to win the Grand Slam (4 World Major Marathons in the same year) and then repeated her Grand Slam victory in 2014.
-In 2015, Tatyana has already won both London and Boston and is poised to win the Grand Slam for a third year in a row.
+In 2013 she won the Chicago, London, Chicago and New York marathons, becoming the first man or woman, able-bodied or disabled, to win the Grand Slam (four World Major Marathons in the same year) and then repeated her Grand Slam victory in 2014, 2015 and again in 2016.

 Always looking for a new challenge, and intrigued by the idea of returning to Russia to race, in 2013 Tatyana decided to give cross country ski racing a try in hopes of earning a spot on the Sochi Paralympic Team.
 With less than a year of on snow experience in her life, Tatyana made her winter Paralympic debut in Sochi and in a dramatic sprint to the finish line she narrowly missed yet another gold medal, settling for silver.
 It was first of what promises to be many more winter medals for Tatyana and the 11th Paralympic medal of her career.